O FATA MEDITAND CU O PIATRA DE AMETIST PE FRUNTE CU OCHII INCHISI AVAND UN TRICOU GRI SI PARUL NEGRU

 Meditation is an ancient practice, found in various forms in the spiritual traditions of the world.
 From Buddhist monasteries in Asia to modern Western psychology, meditation has been rediscovered as an essential key to inner balance, mental clarity, and emotional healing.

-Contrary to the idea that you have to empty your mind, meditation involves consciously observing thoughts, emotions and sensations, without judgment.
+Contrary to the idea that you need to empty your mind, meditation involves the conscious observation of thoughts, emotions, and sensations without judgment.
 It is a form of mental training that cultivates presence and acceptance.
-Only some forms of meditation, such as transcendental meditation or anapanasati (conscious breathing in the Buddhist tradition), can temporarily lead to a state of complete peace of mind – but the goal is not to "stop thoughts", but to relate to them differently.
+Only some forms of meditation, such as transcendental meditation or anapanasati (conscious breathing in the Buddhist tradition), can temporarily lead to a state of complete mind stillness – but the goal is not "stopping thoughts," but rather relating to them differently.

 Numerous scientific studies confirm the beneficial effects of meditation on the body and mind:

-Beyond these benefits, many people experience, through meditation, a deep sense of peace, belonging, and connection to something greater than themselves.
+Beyond these benefits, many people experience, through meditation, a deep sense of calm, belonging, and connection with something greater than themselves.

 2. Popular types of meditation and how they work